 Board of Visitors Scholarship:

 The Board of Visitors established an undergraduate scholarship endowment with the first award Fall 2004.
 The award is presented to a student enrolled in the College of Human Development and Education, junior or senior, demonstrated financial need and has a minimum CGPA of 3.0.
 Selection is done through an interview process with the Scholarship Committee of the Board.
-A $1200 award was given for 2013-2014 to Leah Haak, a dietetics major from Valley City, ND.
+A $1250 award was given for 2014-2015 to Tiffany Motis, a dietetics major from Moorhead, MN.
 A graduate scholarship was established with the first award Fall 2008.
 The recipient is chosen after candidates present their research at the annual Board meeting.
-A $3000 award was given for 2013-2014 to Christine Okurut-Ibore, a doctoral student in Education from Kampala, Uganda.
+A $3000 award was given for 2014-2015 to Jill Keith, a doctoral student in Education from Barnesville, MN.

 Bison Bidders Bowl